agatakolohe/GoinOffGrid/Work.md

 - Should there be seperate forms for hiker info, hike info, emergency contact info?
 Keep it one for now and see how it looks and functions.
 UX note: maintaining the goal to have it be "streamlined" having everything all on one form could be more convenient for user.

-10:00am - Build Hike Components.
+10:00am-12pm - Build Hike Components.
 Add Hike Detail, Hike List Components.
 Add functionality for user to click on hike to see full details.
 Update Component Diagram.
+Notes: Figure out button for hike completion